KKDIK Individual Interim (Provisional) Registration Guide: Who Needs It and Which Path to Follow?

 7) What if a lead is appointed or not?

-- No lead appointed: Individual interim registration is often the fastest risk-reduction path.
+- No lead appointed: Individual interim (provisional) registration is often the fastest risk-reduction path.

 - Lead appointed: The route is still open; check whether the lead has actually submitted and whether your timeline can absorb waiting.